PV-Lab/BayesMC/README.md

 # File download
+1. Clone the code from GitHub
-1. Download **Dataset** and **Results** directory from https://osf.io/jcqke/?view_only=6c63f45e6097491e9625688aa816b794.
+2. Download **Dataset** and **Results** directory from https://osf.io/jcqke/?view_only=6c63f45e6097491e9625688aa816b794.
-2. Put the two folders inside the directory where the rest of the code it.
-Code won't run until you download this two folder
+3. Put the two folders inside the directory where the rest of the code is. **Code won't run until you download this two folder and put then inside the directory**

 Example:
 If **BayesMC** is the main directory where you want to put everything, then **BayesMC** should have the following files/Folders
 1. Dataset
 2. Experimental_data
 3. Results